Army West Point Athletics

 He served as Commander-in-Chief of both the North American Aerospace Defense Command (NORAD) and Air Force Space Command prior to his retirement in 1984.

-Army vs. Holy Cross Men's Basketball Game Highlights
+Army vs. Fairfield Softball Game Highlights

-Army vs. Bucknell Women's Basketball Game Highlights
+Army vs. Loyola (MD) Women's Lacrosse Game Highlights